javs-perez/es_web_app/README.md

 <div>
 	<h2> RabbitMQ Server </h2>
 		<p>A local running RabbitMQ service was used in the dev environment and messages where sent to it.
-The receiver buil looked like this:</p>
+The receiver looked like this:</p>
 </div>

 ```